Two acquisition announcements in one week

 Many of the larger companies, including Alfa Laval, Wärtsilä, DeNora and Erma First have more than ballast water treatment systems on their portfolio of products, reducing their associated risks as the ballast water installation numbers drop in the next two or three years.

 There are also moves to strengthen after sales service, such as Optimarin’s recent launch of Optilink, which the company says is an IOT based compliance and performance service that it will be offering to clients as a subscription service.

-Press Release: Ecochlor, Inc. is pleased to announce the completion of all land-based and shipboard testing for the filterless, EcoOne™ ballast water management system (BWMS) in preparation for
+Press Release: Ecochlor, Inc. is pleased to announce the completion of all land-based and shipboard testing for the filterless, EcoOne™ ballast water management system (BWMS)..

 A recent independent ecotoxicity study undertaken in accordance with the IMO GESAMP guidelines gives open loop scrubbers the all-clear.
 The study indicated that both in